 c) artistic curriculum vitae stating the places of study and work in English;

 d) letter of recommendation of the music education institution, organ professor or a famous musician or figure of music art;

 e) two photos;

 1.7.
 Registration fee: EUR 50 shall be paid upon arrival to the Competition during the registration before the first round.
-American contestants do not pay registration fee.
-Russian contestants shall pay the registration fee in ruble equivalent at the official exchange rate as of the first day of the Competition.
+Contestants of the American round do not pay registration fee.
+Contestants of the Russian round shall pay the registration fee in rouble equivalent at the official exchange rate as of the first day of the Competition.

 2.1.
 Outstanding musicians from various countries will be invited to join the panel of the International Jury of the Mikael Tariverdiev International Organ Competition.

 2.2.
 The competition shall be conducted publicly and comprised of three rounds: first selection round and two final rounds.
 Each piece may be performed only in one round.

 2.3.
 The order of performance is determined by casting of lots before the first and second rounds.

 2.4.
 Winners of other international or national competitions are not released from the participation in the first round.